 In Anglo-Saxon times, the Venerable Bede mentioned that they called the month Eostremonath.
 But there really is no other evidence for the Goddess Eostre.
 But it is from her that we get our word ‘Easter’.
 In Gaelic it’s the Cuckoo’s month ‘Ceitein na h-oinsich’.
 In Welsh it is Ebrill which comes from the Latin.

-The image from the medieval Kalendar of Shepherds shows all the beautiful flowers blooming and a female sitting on the grass embroidering.
+The image from the medieval Kalendar of Shepherds shows all the beautiful flowers blooming.
+The central figure is a rich man bearing bows of tree and flowers.
+Behind him is a female sitting on the grass embroidering.
+Love is in the air, and a castle on the hill.
 The star signs of the month are shown in the roundels.
-(This section was moved from its original April Fools Day post home)

 Star Signs as Greek Deities